breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     ![Library Installation](./images/library-install.png)

-These errors and warnings do not affect your ability to work with these libraries.
+The errors and warnings in the above screenshot do not affect your ability to work with these libraries.

 ## Setting Up Your Express Application